 5. Customer Data Recording

 To distinguish themselves from the crowd, restaurants must focus on delivering experiences that are specifically tailored to the needs and preferences of individual customers.
-Gathering customer data is the first step towards providing a personalized experience to your customers and streamline your marketing messages.
+Gathering customer data is the first step towards providing a personalized experience to your customers and streamlining your marketing messages.
 For instance, insights about popular menu items and coupon/offer redemption can help you optimize your menu and specials.
 By analyzing customer purchase history you can gain valuable insights including customer preferences, preferred time, and day to order or preferred mode of payment.
 This data helps you to craft targeted marketing messages.

 Your POS solution should help you to save, organize, and analyze customer data.